ankitnewjobs/Terraform/Day:- 16 Meta-Argument-lifecycle-prevent_destroy/Readme.md

 ### Step 01: Introduction

+Terraform's lifecycle meta-argument allows you to define specific behaviors for resource management, enhancing control and safety during operations.
+It includes three powerful arguments:

+create_before_destroy: Ensures that when a resource needs to be replaced (e.g., during updates requiring recreation), Terraform first creates the new resource and switches to it before destroying the old one.

+Prevents downtime but requires resources to support simultaneous existence (e.g., multiple instances or networks).

+prevent_destroy: This is a safety feature that stops any Terraform operation attempting to destroy the resource, throwing an error instead.

+Useful for critical resources like production databases or long-running storage buckets.

+ignore_changes: Ignores specified attributes during updates.
+For example, if an attribute like tags is managed manually or by another tool, this prevents Terraform from overriding or modifying it.

+Why prevent_destroy?

+It’s particularly valuable for Preventing accidental deletions during iterative development or updates.

+Safeguarding resources that are expensive to recreate, like database instances, data storage, or complex network configurations.

 - The lifecycle meta-argument block in Terraform provides additional configuration options for managing the lifecycle of resources.

 - It supports three key arguments: